 The admission criteria are adequate.
-The ratio between the Cypriot and international students is balanced and there is a satisfactory diversification.
-The expected number of Cypriot and International Students in the program of study is 20 students per semester.
+The mix between Cypriot and international students is quite satisfactory.
+The expected number of Cypriot and International Students in the program of study is 20 students per academic year.
 The countries of origin of the majority of students is Cyprus, India, Pakistan, Nepal and Nigeria.

 Quality assurance mechanisms are present and fairly well-aligned with international standards.
 There is a number of quality assurance mechanisms and formal policies for the development and the management of the program of study.
-Moreover, the Head of the programme and of the internal Quality Assurance Committee (Dr C. Louca) and all the professors participating to the Diploma program are very dedicated persons, with high experience and expertises and committed to the successful fulfilment of their role.
+Moreover, the Head of the programme and of the internal Quality Assurance Committee (Dr C. Louca) is a very dedicated and capable individual, with long expertise and committed to the successful fulfilment of his role.

-Moreover, the Diploma program aims and reflects the four purposes of higher education of the Council of Europe that is, preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, and development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base.
+Moreover, the program of study reflects the four purposes of higher education of the Council of Europe that is, preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, and development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base.